 This post may contain affiliate links.
 Please read my disclosure policy.

-This green smoothie provides probiotics and prebiotics to for gut health, antioxidants to fight inflammation, and the perfect balance of protein, fiber, and healthy fats to support weight and energy levels!
-Each ingredient used is nutrient-dense, creating a delicious and satisfying smoothie when blended together.
+It provides probiotics and prebiotics for gut health, antioxidants to fight inflammation, and the perfect balance of protein, fiber, and healthy fats to support weight and energy levels.

 To learn more about the benefits of gut health, check out my article Superfoods for Gut Health.